The Things You Don’t Know About A Country Legend

 Fans of The Possum know all about his many hit songs, awards, and accomplishments.
 They also know about his many relationships, including his high-profile marriage to fellow country star Tammy Wynette.

-Jones lived quite the eventful life, which was full of surprising moments and facts that you may know nothing about.
+Jones lived an eventful life, which was full of surprising moments and facts you may know nothing about.
 For example, did you know he broke his arm at an extremely young age?
 Or that he once sponsored an unusual product?

 Well if you didn’t, then you’re about to learn about both of those things and six other surprising facts from Jones’ life!